 - Sets are easier to form than runs.
 Discard accordingly.

-A classic variation on 500 Rummy, players attempt to make sets using 7 cards.
+A classic variation on 500 Rummy, players attempt to make sets using seven cards.
 This game is played in partnerships of 2.
 The popular Hand and Foot card game also is very similar.

 The originator of the Rummy-playstyle.
 Conquian is of Mexican origin and uses the 40-card deck.
 Players use cards from other melds to form newer melds.

-Sometimes known as Combination Rummy, this game goes until a player “goes out”, which is when a player can discard the final card in their hand.
+Sometimes known as Combination, this game goes until a player “goes out”, which is when a player can discard the final card in their hand.
 This adds a layer of complexity, as players cannot discard haphazardly.